taylorhakes/painless/README.md

 - 100% Test Coverage
 - Coverage support with Istanbul

-## Compared to other frameworks
+## Compared to other frameworks <a name="comparison"></a>
 #### Mocha
+Painless Advantages
 - Has everything you need included (assertions, mocking, etc)
 - Supports Async/Await, Promises, Generators, Observables, Streams, Processes
 - Doesn't need a separate executable to run (just run `node test.js`)
 - Is easier to debug (single process)
 - Has no globals
-- Much faster
+- Much faster to run tests
+Mocha Advantages
+- Supports browser and node (Painless is only node.
+It will support browsers soon.)
+- More widely used (more battle tested)
+- Integrated coverage

 #### Ava
+Painless Advantages
 - Easier to debug (single process)
 - Has everything you need included (assertions, mocking, etc)
 - Doesn't need a separate executable to run (just run `node test.js`)
 - Faster for most types of tests (even IO tests with painless --async flag)
 - Doesn't require babel (write your tests in ES5, typescript, coffeescript, etc)
-- Built-in support for Node Streams and processes
+- Built-in support for Node streams and processes
+Ava Advantages
+- Test groups are isolated (Less likely for tests to affect each other)

 #### Jasmine
+Painless Advantages
 - Supports Async/Await, Promises, Generators, Observables, Streams, Processes
 - Doesn't need a separate executable to run (just run `node test.js`)
 - Easier to debug (single process)
 - Has no globals
 - Much faster
+Jasmine Advantages
+- Supports browser and node (Painless is only node.
+It will support browsers soon.)
+- More widely used (more battle tested)

 #### Tape
+Painless Advantages
 - Supports Async/Await, Promises, Generators, Observables, Streams, Processes
 - Has everything you need included (assertions, mocking, etc)
 - Simpler test syntax